WHOIGit/PhytO-ARM/README.md

   - `arm_chanos`: Orchestrates Chanos sensor payload behaviors
     - Subscribes:
       - `winch/move_to_depth/result` to determine the success of a transit
-      - `winch_semaphore/acquire` for getting clearance to move a winch
+      - `lock_manager/acquire` for getting clearance to move a winch
-      - `winch_semaphore/release` to inform the semaphore that movement has completed
+      - `lock_manager/release` to inform the semaphore that movement has completed
+      - `lock_manager/check` to check for dangling locks

   - `profiler`: Creates profiles of CTD data during a cast
     - Subscribes: